ibNez/Arcane-Realms/docs/environment-builder.md

 - **Snap to Grid** toggle for precise alignment

 ### Realm Tile Composition
-- Start with a single generated background image of flat ground
+- Start with a single 1024 × 1024 seamless ground tile
 - Layer components from the library on top of the background
 - Assign metadata to each object, including collision detection on/off
 - Export to and import from JSON for source control